 Multiprocessing adds CPUs to increase computing power.
-If the CPU has an integrated memory controller, then adding CPUs can also increase the amount. multiprocessing can cause a system to change its memory access model
+If the CPU has an integrated memory controller, then adding CPUs can also increase the amount. multiprocessing can cause a system to change its memory access model from uniform memory access (UMA) to non-uniform memory access (NUMA).
+Multiprocessor systems are termed multicore that has CPU design is to include multiple computing cores on a single chip

 Clustered Systems: clustered system, which gathers together multiple CPUs.
 Clustered systems differ from the multiprocessor systems in that they are composed of two or more individual systems-or nodes-joined together.

-Such systems are considered loosely coupled. .
+Such systems are considered loosely coupled.